zhouwg/kantv/docs/FAQ.md

 <li>
     The third is that in my country, people need to participate in heavily competition in order to survive, open source such a powerful whisper.cpp is equal to QUIT......

-    I'm still looking for new job opportunities and don't want to quit the IT industry completely yet.
 </li>
 </ul>